sirusb/VIBES/README.md

 ## Usage

-Before starting the demonstration, you need to load the following
+Before starting, you need to load the following packages:
-packages:

 ``` r
 require(phyloseq)
 #> Loading required package: phyloseq
 library(VIBES)
 ```

+The main function of the package is `get_VIBES()`.
+This function, from the input data (matrix, dataframe or phyloseq) computes the prediction of membership of these clusters.
+The function returns for each sample the probability of belonging to each cluster and the cluster label to which it belongs.

+## Example

 This example works with a phyloseq object.
 In this case the phyloseq object is made up of the counts of 1657 microbiome profiles.